Audi A7 hybrid costs, insurance, warranty & tax

 - 1VerdictThe Audi A7 TFSI e is good-looking, technologically advanced and efficient plug-in hybrid executive car, but it fails to impress enough to warrant its high price tag

-- 3Running costs - currently readingLow running costs are a feature of the Audi A7 TFSI e, even if high insurance groups ruin the party somewhat
+- 3Running costs & insurance - currently readingLow running costs are a feature of the Audi A7 TFSI e, even if high insurance groups ruin the party somewhat